Smallsword Symposium

 Accommodation and Meals

-Important information about accommodation in Edinburgh, and amenities near the event venue.
+Important information about accommodation in Edinburgh, and amenities within the city…

 Where to Stay

 Whilst accommodation isn’t included in the ticket price, there are plenty of options within Edinburgh to suit all budgets.
-We can’t give specific recommendations, but you’ll find a large selection of hotels, bed and breakfasts, hostels and Airbnb options throughout the city.
-We strongly suggest using established and reputable booking sites when securing your accommodation.
-Some suggestions include:
+We can’t give specific recommendations, but you’ll find a large selection of options throughout the city.
+We strongly advise using established and reputable booking sites when securing your accommodation.
+Some suggestions include booking.com for hotel rooms and hostels, and airbnb for local bed and breakfasts, apartments and single rooms.

 Please note, with Edinburgh being a popular destination year-round, accommodation can book up fast and get very expensive when it’s left until the last minute.
 We recommend participants book accommodation early to ensure the best locations and prices.